nlemoing/resume-generator/articles/knight.md

 Everything we've talked about to this point would hold true regardless of the board size.
 But in some situations, we get interesting patterns if the knight is just a little too big for the board.
 In these cases, squares in the middle become impossible to reach because the knight can't maneuver tightly enough in the small spaces.

-I don't have any insight for the mathematical reason behind this one.
+I don't have any insight for explaining when patterns like these will occur.
 If you have any ideas, let me know!

 The animations are reminiscent of the [bouncing DVD logo](https://www.youtube.com/watch?v=QOtuX0jL85Y), though.

+### Reaching every square

+Generalizing knights thus far has been unsuccessful.
+Because many of our generalized knights are unable to reach some of the squares, they have been rendered much less useful on the chessboard.
+Only *(a,b)*-knights that meet a very specific set of criteria can reach every square:
+- *a* and *b* must not share any factors
+- *a + b* must be odd
+- *a* and *b* can't be too big relative to the size of the board However, it turns out a small tweak to the board itself will allow any of the limited knights we've discussed to reach any square.

-### When in doubt, use the modulus
+#### When in doubt, take the modulus

+The modulo operation (referred to from now on as the modulus) gives the remainder when dividing one number by another.
 We've already talked a little bit about the modulus when we looked at knights that shared common factors.
 In that context, we saw how knights with common factors would miss some rows and columns because they were restricted to the same congruence class: the coordinates always had the same remainder when divided by the common factor.

+The most common place to encounter the modulus outside of a math classroom is on a wall clock.
+If it's 10 and you wait 3 hours, it'll be 1 o'clock.
+We're taking the modulus with respect to 12 after we perform the addition.
+After 12, the hours wrap back around to 1.
+Effectively, the modulus makes numbers wrap around to 0 in a cyclical manner.

 We can also use the modulus in the context of the knight's coordinates.
 Instead of preventing the knight from moving past the board's boundary, what if we allowed the knight to wrap around to the other side of the board?
 To do so, we could first add the knight's coordinates, like before.
 To get the knight's final position, we can take the modulus of the resulting coordinates with respect to the board's size to ensure that the new coordinates are within the board's boundary.
 This has the effect of making the knight wrap around the board as it moves.

-It also turns out that the board size used when using this wrap-around effect will have an impact on the number of squares reached.
-To visualize this, let's look at the 1-dimensional case.
-Let's say we start at 1 and continually add 3.
+It's not immediately clear how the modulus will help us solve the problems we had with the knight.
+First, let's answer a simpler question from the 1D case: what happens if we repeatedly add 3 hours on a regular wall clock?
+It turns out we'll only see 4 different times.
+On the other hand, if our wall clock had 11 hours instead of 12, we would eventually see all the hours.

 <figure>
 <svg id='clock-12'></svg>